-The next meeting no 5 of the BS-NSMSDIWG is planned to take place in Riga, Latvia at the Latvian Hydrographic Offices in late -2016.
+The next meeting no 5 of the BS-NSMSDIWG is planned to take place in Riga, Latvia at the Latvian Hydrographic Offices in late-2016 or first part of 2017.
 All MS from BSHC and NSHC will be invited to participate in the meeting.